 Courses are scheduled to help fill employment needs of health agencies in the community.
-Online and traditional seated classes are offered in a wide array of medical office subjects such as nursing assistant, phlebotomy, pharmacy technician, medical coding, massage therapy, NASM certified personal trainer, medical administrative assistant, CVT/Monitor technician, electronic health records specialist, home care nurse aide, medication aide, central sterile supply technician, direct care worker, and a multi-skilled healthcare worker certificate are offered.
+Online and traditional seated classes are offered in a wide array of medical office subjects such as nursing assistant, phlebotomy, pharmacy technician, medical coding, medical billing, massage therapy, medical administrative assistant, CVT/Monitor technician, home care nurse aide, medication aide, central sterile supply technician, dental office administrative assistant, and direct care worker.
 Most courses lead to state and/or national certifications.
 Successful students will be eligible for jobs in nursing homes, hospitals, pharmacies, laboratories, doctors' offices, and other related agencies.
 National certifications will also allow transient members of our community to depart with portable occupational skills.
 For the hospitality and food service industry, the national certification program ServSafe is available.